Protecting your well

 Posted: December 30, 2011

 A couple married for 61 years brought me a water test report for clarification.
 They have tested their well periodically for years and for the first time they had a positive total coliform test.
 They had the usual questions, “is that bad? (we haven’t been sick or anything).”
 And, “what should we do about it?”
 This couple is to be commended for their regular habit of water testing.
 That they tested this fall was wise – all the wet weather may have been responsible for the high coliform count.
-You can read more about the mechanics of that here: For some ideas about what to do about a positive test, read on.
+You can read more about the mechanics.
+For some ideas about what to do about a positive test, read on.

 Wells have a watershed – rain falling within the watershed percolates to the water table and supplies the well with water.
 The size of the area depends on the amount of water withdrawn from the well.
 A typical residential well collects enough water from rain falling inside a circle of 100 ft radius to supply the household.
 On sloping ground the area must be stretched in the uphill direction.
 Extending the "sides" of the circle to the crest of the hill defines the watershed area of the well and results in a "hot dog" shape.
 If you talk to a hydro-geologist about this, they will tell you that you can’t exactly define the watershed area for the well unless you monitor the water table around the well while it is in production.
 That is true, difficult, time consuming, and expensive.
 The simplistic approach above has the practical advantage of describing an area that you can define and protect from activities that can pollute your well.
 Why not fuel your lawn mower outside this area and protect your water from a fuel spill?
 Why not fertilize or spray other parts of your yard first - making sure the application rate is correct - then do the watershed area?
 Why not make sure the dog’s business is conducted outside the watershed area?